Art of Learning and Teaching

 On successful completion of this module, you will be able to:

-• Creatively develop a critical, reflective and innovative approach to teaching and learning in educational and practice settings, and formulate plans for your own professional development.
+• Develop a critical, reflective, and innovative approach to teaching and learning in educational and practice settings and formulate plans for their own professional development.

-• Create and develop effective learning environments through facilitating and establishing positive relationships and ensuring that the principles of equal opportunities are adhered to.
+• Create effective learning environments through facilitating and establishing positive relationships and ensuring that the principles of equal opportunities are adhered to.

-• Select, plan and implement a range of teaching and learning strategies and facilitate learning across a range of educational and practice settings, and utilise a range of learning resources including information technology.
+• Select, plan, and implement a range of educational strategies, and facilitate learning across a range of educational and practice settings and utilise a range of learning resources including digital technology.

-• Identify and respond to the needs of individual learners ensuring that they access the necessary support and facilitate their progress into becoming autonomous learners.
+• Identify and respond to the needs of individual learners ensuring they access the necessary support and facilitate their progress towards becoming autonomous learners.

-• Effectively utilise the information gained from assessment and evaluation in order to aid self-reflection and self-development.
+• Effectively utilise the information gained from assessment and evaluation to aid self-reflection and self-development.

 Course content